 Your dentist can advise regarding problems within the mouth and can also refer you directly to hospital where clinically necessary.

 Doctors at the surgery do not prescribe valium (diazepam) or similar medication for dental phobia in accordance with our policy.
-Your dentist can prescribe any pre-treatment as well as other necessary medications as needed.
+Your dentist can prescribe painkillers, as well as any pre-treatment or other necessary medications.

 You can self-refer to this service without seeing or speaking to a GP first